m-labs/artiq/doc/manual/extending_rtio.rst

     \node[draw=primary, fill=white] (hardware) at (0, 2) {Hardware: \it{Sinara ecosystem}};

     \begin{pgfonlayer}{bg}
-        \draw[primary, -{Stealth}, dotted, thick] (frontend.south) to [out=-180, in=-180] (firmware.west);
+        \draw[primary, ->, dotted, thick] (frontend.south) to [out=-180, in=-180] (firmware.west);
-        \draw[primary, -{Stealth}, dotted, thick] (frontend) to (software);
+        \draw[primary, ->, dotted, thick] (frontend) to (software);
     \end{pgfonlayer}
-    \draw[primary, -{Stealth}] (firmware) to (software);
+    \draw[primary, ->] (firmware) to (software);
-    \draw[primary, -{Stealth}] (gateware) to (firmware);
+    \draw[primary, ->] (gateware) to (firmware);
-    \draw[primary, -{Stealth}] (hardware) to (gateware);
+    \draw[primary, ->] (hardware) to (gateware);

 Like any other modern piece of software, kernel code running on an ARTIQ core device rests upon a layered infrastructure, starting with the hardware: the physical carrier board and its peripherals.
 Generally, though not exclusively, this is the `Sinara device family <https://m-labs.hk/experiment-control/sinara-core/>`_, which is designed to work with ARTIQ.
 Other carrier boards, such as the Xilinx KC705 and ZC706, are also supported.

-All ARTIQ of the ore device carrier boards necessarily center around a physical field-programmable gate array, or FPGA.
+All of the ARTIQ core device carrier boards necessarily center around a physical field-programmable gate array, or FPGA.
 If you have never worked with FPGAs before, it is easiest to understand them as 'rearrangeable' circuits.
-Ideally, they are capable of the tremendous speed and reliability advantages of custom-designed, application-specific hardware, while still being reprogrammable, allowing development and revision to continue after manufacturing.
+Ideally, they are capable of approaching the tremendous speed and timing precision advantages of custom-designed, application-specific hardware, while still being reprogrammable, allowing development and revision to continue after manufacturing.

 The 'configuration' of an FPGA, the circuit design it is programmed with, is its *gateware*.
 Gateware is not software, and is not written in programming languges.
 Rather, it is written in a *hardware description language,* of which the most common are VHDL and Verilog.
 The ARTIQ codebase uses a set of tools called `Migen <https://m-labs.hk/gateware/migen/>`_ to write hardware description in a subset of Python, which is later translated to Verilog behind the scenes.
 This has the advantage of preserving much of the flexibility and convenience of Python as a programming language, but shouldn't be mistaken for it *being* Python, or functioning like Python.
-(MiSoC, built on Migen, is used to implement softcore -- i.e. 'programmed', on-FPGA, not hardwired -- CPUs on Kasli and KC75.
-Zynq devices contain 'hardcore' ARM CPUs already and correspondingly make less intensive use of MiSoC.)
+(MiSoC, built on Migen, is used to implement softcore -- i.e. 'programmed', on-FPGA, not hardwired -- CPUs on Kasli and KC705.
+Zynq devices contain 'hardcore' ARM CPUs already and correspondingly make relatively less intensive use of MiSoC.)

 The low-level software that runs directly on the core device's CPU, softcore or hardcore, is its *firmware.* This is the 'operating system' of the core device.
-The firmware is tasked, among other things, with handling the low-level communication between core devices, as well as between the core device and the host machine.
+The firmware is tasked, among other things, with handling the low-level communication between the core device and the host machine, as well as between the core devices in a DRTIO setting.
 It is written in bare-metal `Rust <https://www.rust-lang.org/>`__.
-There are currently two active versions of the ARTIQ firmware (the form used for ARTIQ-Zynq, NAR3, is more modern than that used on Kasli and KC705, and will eventually replace it) but they are largely equivalent except for internal details.
+There are currently two active versions of the ARTIQ firmware (the version used for ARTIQ-Zynq, NAR3, is more modern than that used on Kasli and KC705, and will likely eventually replace it) but they are functionally equivalent except for internal details.

 Experiment kernels themselves -- ARTIQ Python, processed by the ARTIQ compiler and loaded from the host machine -- rest on top of and are framed and supported by the firmware, in the same sense way that application software on your PC rests on top of an operating system.
 All together, software kernels communicate with the firmware to set parameters for the gateware, which passes signals directly to the hardware.